 IFALPA believes there is a sufficient body of scientific information to provide appropriate values for limitations for prescriptive fatigue management regulations.
 The following guidance material adopts the draft ICAO framework and is intended to provide guidance and appropriate values which take into account available science and the performance decrements that are known to arise from sleep loss, circadian disruption and workload engendered by current flight and duty practices.
 Whilst science cannot provide the answer to every conceivable situation that may arise the following guidance should provide an adequate level of crew alertness that ensures safe operations under most circumstances.
-Complementary risk assessment and mitigation strategies can be also be provided by supplementing prescriptive fatigue management with a well developed fatigue risk management system along the guidelines outlined in Attachment A.2.
-For flight duty periods in excess of 18 hours, guidelines for developing fatigue mitigation strategies are outlined in AttachmentA.3.
+Complementary risk assessment and mitigation strategies can also be provided by supplementing prescriptive fatigue management with a well-developed fatigue risk management system.